arno-di-loreto/apihandyman.io/_includes/_postincludes/api-toolbox-jq-openapi.md

 # JQ and OpenAPI post series

-{% include link.md link=site.data.jq.links.documentation target=site.data.jq.link_target %} is quite complete and there are many tutorials and Stackoverflow answers, so why bother writing this post?
+{% include link.md link=site.data.jq.links.documentation target=site.data.jq.link_target %} is quite complete and there are many tutorials and Stackoverflow answers, so why bother writing this series?
 First reason, I regularly meet people working with APIs and/or JSON files who actually don't know JQ exists and how it could save their life (or at least their time).
 Second reason, I often use it with OpenAPI specification files and I found that showing how JQ can be used on such a widely adopted and familiar JSON based format could help to learn how to use it (and also writing this post actually helped me to improve my JQ skills!).

-I had to split this post as it was becoming too huge:
+This JQ and OpenAPI series is composed of the following posts:

 <ul>
     <li><strong>Part 1 - Using JQ to extract data from OpenAPI files</strong></li>